The Vermont Statutes Online

 § 501.
 Creation of Committee; purpose

-(a) There is created a Joint Fiscal Committee whose membership shall be appointed at the beginning of each biennial session of the General Assembly.
+(a) There is created a Joint Fiscal Committee whose membership shall be appointed on or before January 15 of each biennial session of the General Assembly.
 The Committee shall consist of five Representatives and five Senators as follows:

 (1) The Chair of the House Committee on Appropriations;